tarakanbg/vatsim_online/README.md

 * New option `:exclude => "ICAO"` allowing further request customization by excluding a matching subset of ATC stations from the listing.
 Read the documentation for detailed explanation and examples
+* New customized station attribute: `online_since`.
+Returns the station login time parsed as a Ruby Time object in UTC (zulu time).
+As opposed to the `logon` attribute which returns an unformatted, unparsed string such as `20120722091954`

 ### v.
 0.4 - 27 August 2012